microsoft/aici/docs/aicirt-proto.md

 { "op": "mid_process", "ops": [{ "id": 2, "clone_id": null }] }
 ```

-The response is similar to the one for `post_pre_process`, however there is no specific `result`
+The response is similar to the one for `post_pre_process`, however while there is no specific `result`
-in the JSON, however there is logit bias in the shared memory region.
+in the JSON, there is logit bias in the shared memory region.

 ```json
 {